English | Español

 “We live in hope that this time it will be easier because we love each other and want to have fun together — but something always goes wrong!”

 So why bother?
 Why go to the inconvenience and trouble of getting together with our often difficult families?
-This is a good question because a family reunion can cause a lot of stress and bad feelings.
+This is a good question, because a family reunion can cause a lot of stress and bad feelings.
 The answer is that, with some good luck and good planning, a family gathering can be a time to have fun, build and strengthen relationships, and provide a network of support in a sometimes large and lonely world.

-2. Be proactive in preventing potential problems.
 Define clear expectations and put them into writing ahead of time.
 Address issues such as:

 - Who will be paying how much for what?